openstack-archive/interop/lexicon.rst

   project REST API in a new or different way, or code that is being deprecated.

+Flagged Test
+  A test that does not provide consistent results in the field and it not required for vendor self-test.

 Guidelines
   Output of the DefCore process detailing which sections and capabilities are required.
 Guidelines will be approved on a regular cadence and identified by the date of approval.

-Capability
-  The functionality ensured by a set of tests collected into a group as defined by the DefCore committee Required - capabilities that are required to meet the guideline.

-Advisory
-  Capabilities that have been suggested for the next guideline.

-Deprecated
-  Capabilities that will be removed in the next guideline.

-Component
-  A collection of functionality generally used together (e.g.: object, compute).
+OpenStack Mark
+  Right granted by the OpenStack Foundation to use the name and logo of OpenStack in a vendor’s product.

 Platform
   The collection of components required to use the least restricted mark.

-OpenStack Mark
-  Right granted by the OpenStack Foundation to use the name and logo of OpenStack in a vendor’s product.
+Self-test
+  Process by which a vendor runs tests against their product or service without 3rd party observation.

 Test
   Program that exercises functionality of a component to validate expected behavior and provides pass or fail judgement.

-Flagged Test
-  A test that does not provide consistent results in the field and it not required for vendor self-test.

-Self-test
-  Process by which a vendor runs tests against their product or service without 3rd party observation.

-Certify or Accredit
-  DefCore does not do any of these things for OpenStack clouds.
-These actions would fall under the governance of the Foundation trademark policy.